 Junior CEO, is a six-week digital business education course that teaches kids the basics of starting their own business.
 The program was developed by the Visalia Chamber of Commerce and has been licensed to the Santa Maria Valley Chamber who will be the program administrator for the local version of this program.
 Junior CEO is created with the theme of opening up a business selling strawberry-themed desserts.
-At the end of the program, Junior CEO students will get to open their own dessert stands (or another concept that they created) at various spots around town.
+At the end of the program, Junior CEO students will get to open their own dessert stands (or another concept that they created) at the Santa Maria Town Center.

 The program is produced to communicate at a sixth-grade learning level and covers six main categories: